Want to start a food blog but don’t know where to start? That’s how I felt for a long time!

 I have a separate post (click here) with detailed instructions on how to register.
 It’s not hard at all, everyone can do it – even if you don’t have any previous experience.

 Bluehost is a perfect host to start with when you’re not sure where your blog will take you.
 I recommend it, because it’s cheap – just $2.95 per month.

-My shop is actually hosted on Bluehost and I had absolutely no issues, because traffic is moderate.
+My shop was actually hosted on Bluehost and I had absolutely no issues because traffic was moderate.

 Can I Start a Blog for Free?

 Those of you who want to start a simple blog for friends and family can do it for free at WordPress.com.
 That’s how I started my first blog, but I honestly regret it as it required a lot of switching later.

 WordPress.com doesn’t give you many options when it comes to design, selling adds and the most important thing it doesn’t allow you to attach Google Analytics account that will be important to track your visitors and send your stats to potential sponsors later and track keywords and other tools needed for SEO purposes.

 Once your blog grows you’ll understand that the more visitors you have and the more collaborations you’ll get, the more money you’ll spend on the blog.

 WordPress.ORG is often confused with wordpress.COM, but as similar, as they can look it’s a totally different thing.
 WordPress.ORG is a program that runs on self-hosting websites and you’ll need it on your website.
 The panel is the same as on a free wordpress.com with possibilities to add more widgets, plugins etc. Don’t feel overwhelmed by this – you’ll learn in the process.
 After you install WordPress you can log in to your website through the dashboard.
 Voila!

 Once you’re all set with a domain and hosting, you need to move on to design and install a blog theme.